How To Have The Perfect Self-Care Day At Home

 I know everyone says this and you might be sick of hearing it, but yoga really does have SO many benefits.
 It increases flexibility and muscle strength, improves energy levels, reduces insomnia and lessens chronic pain.
 These are just a few of the physical benefits of yoga, but obviously it’s also very good for our mental health.
 Few things make me feel more zen & at peace!

 If you want some guidance, you HAVE to check out Yoga With Adriene.
 She’s the best at yoga and has a great sense of humour too!
 Honestly, I feel like she’s my friend even though we’ve never spoken irl.
 She has yoga for all levels, so you can make your practice as challenging or easy as you want.
-She also does monthly challenges, which everyone can join for free!

 Whenever I take a hot bath (which is almost never), I tell myself I should do this more often.
 Soaking yourself in warm water will relax your muscles in an instant.